Best Whole Life Insurance Companies

 Term insurance, by definition, has a fixed term, which could be anywhere from 10 to 30 years.
 Once it expires, you have two options.

-You can stay uninsured for the rest of your life.
-This is only possible if you do not have any financial obligations or people who are financially dependent on you.
+- You can stay uninsured for the rest of your life, which is only possible if you do not have any financial obligations or people who are financially dependent on you.

-You can apply for a new policy.
-You might find it difficult to qualify due to your age and health condition.
+- You can apply for a new policy, which you might find difficult to qualify for owing to your age and health condition.
 Even if an insurer accepts you, they are likely to charge a higher rate compared to what you previously paid for your policy.

-This is not an issue at all with whole life insurance.
-It offers lifetime coverage for the policyholder.
+This is not an issue at all with whole life insurance, since it offers lifetime coverage for the policyholder.
 You will stay insured as long as you keep making the premium payments.
 It can be very beneficial, especially if you happen to have a spouse who does not work and is financially dependent on you.

 Term life insurance has a death benefit, which your beneficiary will receive after your passing.
 Other than that, there are no living benefits associated with a term life policy.